Gish-sp/Advanced-Computer-Systems/Project2/README.md

 ![alt text](image-9.png)

 ## Conclusion
-After experimenting with differnt matrix optimizations, we realize that the more sparse a matrix is, the faster it can be multiplied.
+After experimenting with different matrix optimizations, we realize that the more sparse a matrix is, the faster it can be multiplied.
 Additionally, although cache miss optimization on its own is a slow process, when combined with SIMD and multithreaded optimizations, it becomes the fastest process of multiplying matrices.

 Native matrix multiplication should be avoided as much as possible, as it has the slowest possible runtime.
-Parralizing through multithreading is a way to speed up native multiplication, but it is still relatively slow in comparison to SIMD when used as a standalone process.
+Parallelizing through multithreading is a way to speed up native multiplication, but it is still relatively slow in comparison to SIMD when used as a standalone process.
 Where matrix optimization truly thrives is when combining optimization methods.